biobakery/humann/readme.md

 ## Installation ##

 ### Downloading HUMAnN2 ###
-You can download the latest HUMAnN2 release or development version.
-Please note that we recommend installing the latest release of HUMAnN2 (Option 1) as it is more stable.
+You can download the latest HUMAnN2 release or the development version.

-Option 1: Latest Release
+Option 1: Latest Release (Recommended)

-* [Download](https://bitbucket.org/biobakery/humann2/get/0.1.tar.gz) the latest release of HUMAnN2 as a compressed set of files.
+* [Download](https://bitbucket.org/biobakery/humann2/get/0.1.tar.gz) and unpack the latest release of HUMAnN2.

 Option 2: Development Version